The State of Diversity, Equity, and Inclusion

 Media need to stop glossing over diversity issues.

 In the past few years, the outdoor industry—and endemic media—have told countless diversity-focused stories.
 There’s something to be said for greater attention to inclusion efforts.
-However, we should do better, says José González, founder and director emeritus of Latino Outdoors and a partner of the Avarna Group, which facilitates DEI—diversity, equity, and inclusion—training.
+However, we should do better, said José González, founder and director emeritus of Latino Outdoors and a partner of the Avarna Group, which facilitates DEI—diversity, equity, and inclusion—training.

-“People of color are often put under the ‘diversity’ umbrella,” she says.
+“People of color are often put under the ‘diversity’ umbrella,” she said.
 “We’re ‘pigeonholed’ into writing those types of stories, rather than also being hired to write about gear, adventure, or politics.
 Journalists should also realize that stories about people of color are not transactions, she added.

 Brands break the norm by making clothing for all body types.

 Not all outdoor lovers are thin and/or cut, but you wouldn’t know it from most marketing images and store shelves.
-REI Director of Experiences Marketing and “For All” Strategy Laura Swapp notes that the loudest feedback for the brand’s recent Force of Nature campaign centered on extended sizing.
+REI Director of Experiences Marketing and “For All” Strategy Laura Swapp noted that the loudest feedback for the brand’s recent Force of Nature campaign centered on extended sizing.

 In response, the company is expanding women’s REI size runs to 3X in many styles.
 To better inform the apparel’s fit and feel, REI hosted a series of six “trunk shows,” where they invited women across the country to meet with designers, try on clothes, and discuss what is and is not working.
-“You can’t just take a pattern and make it bigger,” Swapp says.
+“You can’t just take a pattern and make it bigger,” Swapp said.
 “You really must design differently for different body sizes and shapes.”
 REI is also committed to pricing all sizes the same.

 Fellow retailer Wylder also aims to move the needle on size discrepancy.
 Cofounder Jainee Dial calls herself an “agitator” in this respect.
-She notes that all too often, brand imagery features thin, white, heteronormative models—people who represent a limited segment of consumers.
+She noted that all too often, brand imagery features thin, white, heteronormative models—people who represent a limited segment of consumers.

-“We try to be invitational and nonconfrontational,” she says.
+“We try to be invitational and nonconfrontational,” she said.
 “We can raise our hands and say, ‘This is beautiful’ and ‘Thank you.
 We support your brand.’
 And then we give them an invitation to do things a little bit better, be a little bit more progressive.
 If every [model] is a size two, we say ‘It would be great to include someone who’s a woman of color and someone who’s not a size two.’”

 Both women are optimistic about the future, but recognize that there’s a long way to go.
-“It is changing,” Swapp says.
+“It is changing,” Swapp said.
 “There is a place for everyone, and there is a voice for it all to exist under this umbrella.”